codeigniter4/CodeIgniter4/user_guide_src/source/libraries/time.rst

 $time == now                     Now
 =============================== =================================

-The exact language used is controlled through the language file, Time.php.
+The exact language used is controlled through the language file, **Time.php**.

 ==============================
 Working with Individual Values